FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/tags.md

 The Tags column adheres to the following requirements:

-* The Tags column MUST contain user-defined and/or provider-defined tags.
+* The Tags column MUST contain user-defined and provider-defined tags.
 * The Tags column MUST only contain finalized tags.
-* The Tags column MUST be in Key-Value Format.
+* The Tags column MUST be in [Key-Value Format](#key-valueformat).
 * A Tag key without a specified value MUST have its tag value set to null.
 * If Tag finalization is supported, providers MUST publish tag finalization methods and semantics within their respective documentation.
 * Providers MUST NOT alter user-defined Tag keys or values.